AstroTechies/astroneermodding/docs/guides/kitSetup.rst

 Developing Mods
 ---------------

-After installing all of the dependencies above you can start developing mods.

-:doc:`developingFirstMod`
+You can now start with :doc:`kitModding`.